asepindrak/pacar-ai-extension/README.md

 ## License This extension is licensed under the MIT License.
 See the LICENSE file for details.

 ## Release Notes

+### 1.2.0

+feat: Continue the code based on the provided comment & send message without editor

 ### 1.1.1